Forsakringskassan/template-api/README.md

 This is a template repository to show how to generate code from OpenAPI spec using [openapi-node-client-generator-cli](https://github.com/Forsakringskassan/openapi-node-client-generator-cli).
 The idea is to copy this repository when creating new API:s.

+This template also contains [mocks](/src/mock) that are on the format used by [apimock-express](https://github.com/Forsakringskassan/apimock-express).

 ## Try it

 You can try it by cloning this repository and do: